Piano for Singers

 Assuming you have access to a piano, you may have trouble finding time to practice (you don't need a great piano, if you have access to no piano at all, you may want to work on this first...).

 You may have tried dedicating yourself to many different things over the course of your life.
-You might have invested in gym memberships, diets, self-help programs, and so on.
-If you're like most people in our society, you have a long string of these failed projects in your past.
+For example, you might have invested in gym memberships, diets, self-help programs, and so on.
+Now, if you're like most people in our society, you have a long string of these failed projects in your past.
 And, each one seems to be evidence that "committing to something is a really big deal."

 When you carry this attitude into piano practice, it is no wonder that you feel there's not enough time right now.

 Now, I'm not saying you can "master piano in 21 days" or anything like that.
 What I'm saying is that if you want to learn, do it.
 And, if you try learning, and it doesn't work, fine.
-Don't beat yourself up about this.
+Most importantly, don't beat yourself up about this.
 Instead, take it as an opportunity to learn something yourself.